TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Textstyle/Index.rst

 This is used to style text with a bunch of standard options + some site-specific.

+**Note:** This property is deprecated since TYPO3 7.1!
+Use CSS instead.

 .. ### BEGIN~OF~TABLE ###

 .. container:: table-row